The Philadelphia Phillies, New York Mets and New York Yankees shared a rare distinction this past weekend.

 Coming up: Phillies-Yankees postponed Monday

 The Phillies-Yankees rivalry hasn’t been this good since the 2009 World Series, won by the Bronx Bombers.
-A number of factors concern the upcoming series.
+A number of factors are at play in the upcoming series.
 Stay tuned.

 The Yankees were scheduled to meet the Phillies on Monday and Tuesday.
 The teams meet again Wednesday and Thursday at Yankee Stadium.
 The Yankees then host the Boston Red Sox over the weekend.